-A risk register is maintained at the School and is reviewed and updated as needed at each cycle of committee meetings throughout the year, specific areas of risk are also reviewed by the Finance Committee and the Academic Board.
+A risk register is maintained at the School and is reviewed and updated as needed by each Committee throughout the year.
+The Audit Committee review the risk register and recommend it to the Board.
+Specific areas of risk are also reviewed in more detail by the Finance Committee and the Academic Board.
 The risk register identifies the impact of key risks and assesses the likelihood of those risks occurring using a consistent scoring system to assess overall risk.
 The actions needed to reduce and mitigate those risks are then identified and prioritised by the School.

-On behalf of the members of the Corporation on 17 October 2017
+On behalf of the members of the Corporation on 22 October 2019

-Clive Macdonald Chair of Governors Janet Smith MBE Principal and Artistic Director
+Brian Brodie Chair of Governors

+Janet Smith MBE Principal and Artistic Director